 The Hill of Slane is another must-visit, and encompasses a number of historical sites with centuries of layers.
 Located just north of Slane village, the historical legend says that St. Patrick (sent by the Pope) lit a Paschal fire on this hill in 433 CE, defying the high king who forbid any fires while the pagan festival fire was burning on the Hill of Tara.

 This is said to have kicked off Patrick’s success in bringing Christianity to the island, and the hill remained a center of religious life for many centuries.
 Its significance in the area likely dates back to pre-history, including burial mounts, and you can also see ruins from the 1500s Slane friary, as well as a 12th century Norman stronghold.
-This site gives additional info on the hill if you’re interested!

 And we haven’t even talked about maybe the second-most-famous historical site…the Battle of the Boyne!
 You can visit the battlefield where (Protestant) William of Orange defeated the (Catholic) James II in 1690, continuing the ascendancy of Protestantism in Ireland and keeping James from regaining the English throne.